rfo909/CFT/README.md

 /IpToBinary
 ```

+Assuming correct input, we get a string value in variable ipAddr.
+String values offer the split() function, which
-This example uses the built-in function .split() of the String type, which returns a list.
-We then iterate over the
+returns a list.
+We then iterate over this
 list, and for each part, parse the string to int, then convert it to binary.
-The result is concatenated back to
+The foreach loop returns a list of
+the values that are passed to the out() statement.
+The pipe character ("|") marks the end of the loop, and
+concatenates the elements of the result from the loop, separating parts by dot, and we get a string value,
-dotted format, such as
+such as

 00001010.00000000.00000000.00000011

 ### Types